haruka-takagi-datascience/data_collection/README.md

 To solve any business problem or research question using data science, the first step is to collect your data.
 Web scraping is the process of extracting and parsing data from websites in an automated fashion using a computer program.

-In this application of webscraping, I built a web scraper that collects the best answer to questions from yahoo answers based on a list of search terms.
+In this application of webscraping, I built a web scraper that collects the question and best answer to questions from yahoo answers based on a list of search terms.
 A webscraper like this can be used for several different uses, such as expanding the corpus of an automatic speech recognition model to take into account domain specific words.

 After the webscraping, to increase useability, I separated the yahoo answer observations by sentence segment.
 I then cleaned these segments of urls and other noise.
 I then calculated the term frequency, document frequency and term frequency - inverse document frequency values to prep the corpus for analysis.
 This webscraping script uses selenium, pandas, BeautifulSoup & MeCab (Japanese Morpholoical Analyzer).